§ 2341 Notice of injury; time of; and failure to give.

 (c) The Department shall schedule a hearing by fixing its time and place, subject to review by the Board upon written objection by a party.
-The notice shall be given in hand or by certified mail, return receipt requested.
+The notice shall be given in hand, sent by secure email with an electronic receipt, or by certified mail, return receipt requested.
 Hearings pursuant to §§ 2324, 2325 and 2347 of this title shall be heard as expeditiously as practicable, but, absent compliance with subsection (h) of this section, in no case more than 120 days from the date of the notice of pretrial conference to be issued by the Department.
 Unless excused for good cause shown, failure of any or all parties in interest to appear at a duly scheduled hearing or to petition for a continuance shall bar such parties from any further action concerning an adverse decision, a decision by default or a dismissal of a petition for hearing and award.

 (d) The Superior Court shall, in accordance with such rules as the Court may make, provide for the obtaining of evidence outside of the State to be used in hearings before the Board.
 Subject to the approval of a hearing officer, the parties in interest in any cause may agree upon different methods of taking such evidence.

 (e) Subpoenas provided for in accordance with this chapter shall be effective throughout the State.

 (f) Whenever a cause shall be remanded to the Board for a rehearing, all evidence theretofore taken before the Board in a previous hearing or hearings shall become part of the evidence in the hearing upon remand.